 The only way to get inside the European Parliament itself is to join a free, 45-minute audioguide tour.
 The slow-paced audioguide — with helpful video illustrations — dryly takes you through the history of the EU, as well as its current structure and procedures.
 You'll learn how early visionary utopians (like Winston Churchill, who in 1946 called for a "United States of Europe") led the way as Europe gradually evolved into the European Union.

-From the balcony overlooking the building's lobby, you'll see the giant Confluence sculpture with moving metal-wire pieces — representing people coming together for a common purpose.
+The balcony overlooking the building's lobby affords a good view of a giant sculpture, titled Confluence, with moving metal-wire pieces — representing people coming together for a common purpose.
 The audioguide tells you all about the building itself: In line with EU idealism, it's functional, transparent, and very "green."